pervouchinelab/pyIPSA/docs/introduction.rst

     :width: 800
     :alt: Scheme of IPSA workflow

-Each tool has its own output which is used as input for the
+Each tool has its own output which is used as input for the following tools.